cloud-dach/watson-token/README.md

 Basic Node.js server with a form that accepts a service's credentials and URL and returns an [auth token](https://www.ibm.com/watson/developercloud/doc/common/getting-started-tokens.html).

-May be run from IBM Cloud, a Raspberry Pi, etc. Automatically redirects to HTTPS when running on Bluemix.
+May be run from IBM Cloud, a Raspberry Pi, etc. Automatically redirects to HTTPS when running on IBM Cloud.
 In this sample the **Watson Conversation Service** is used to reuse **generated Token** to get the workspace information.

 ## Usage